Learn from Successful Individuals: Why Mentorship is Important for Entrepreneurs to Succeed.Mentoring Best Practices

 One of the most powerful women in business, Mary Barra, sought mentorship advice from a network of people.
 She had mentors from the time when she started her career on the GMs factory floor.

-She believed that entrepreneurs need not always seek access to the top or the most connected person.
+She believed that entrepreneurs need not always seek access to the top member from the hierarchy or the most connected person.
 According to her, people can get mentorship from their peers, supervisors, and experts in their workspace.
 She thinks entrepreneurs can learn from people close to all their lives or a recent acquaintance.

 Early on, one of Mary’s mentors advised her to speak up in meetings, a piece of advice that she took seriously.
 Another of her mentors showed her the importance of honoring commitments, both in personal and professional life.